ThaDafinser/Piwik-IntranetGeoIP/README.md

 If you remove the complete block, none matched visitors will be skipped by this plugin.
 But you can also fill all possible visitorInfos like you are used for matched IP addresses.

+__Can i use this plugin with a internet GeoIP database side by side?__

+Yes you can.
+Just remove or comment out the `noMatch` block in your configuration file.

 __How to configure/install this plugin / the networks?__